-Ask your healthcare professional to recommend a program that is right for you.
-These programs can be done at home or in rehab center, doctor’s office, or clinic.
-A typical program will last about six weeks, with several hours of attendance per week.
+Ask your healthcare provider to recommend a program that is right for you.
+These programs can be done at home or in a rehabilitation center, healthcare provider’s office, or a clinic.
+A typical program will last about six weeks, for several hours per week.

 Pulmonary rehabilitation includes:

 You should get an annual flu shot as well as a vaccination against pneumonia (pneumococcal vaccine).
-These will reduce the chance of a severe COPD flare-up because of a serious lung infection.
+These will reduce the chances that a serious lung infection will cause a severe COPD flare-up.

 A lung transplant may be an option in some cases, especially for younger COPD patients who can safely undergo this surgery.